ndaneil/crowdedness-monitor/README.md

 After the certificate has been saved, press enter and the process is complete.
 Next, let's look at what the code running on the AVR IoT Cellular Mini should do.

 The first part is including the relevant libraries and defining the important constants.
-Enter the read-write influx token generated earlier to the `INFLUX_TOKEN` string.
+Enter the read-write InfluxDB token generated earlier to the `INFLUX_TOKEN` string.

 ```c